fenago/kubernetes-course/md/Lab_1.md

 gave a very brief overview of some of the key features and methodologies of Kubernetes.

-In the next chapter, we will dive a little deeper and take a look at Kubernetes\' architecture to understand how it works.
+In the next lab, we will dive a little deeper and take a look at Kubernetes\' architecture to understand how it works.